 You’ll find that the controls on a synth, whether hardware or software, are mainly based around the same principles of audio synthesis.

-- Oscillators (VCO): these generate the raw sound that is later shaped by other controls.
+- Oscillators (VCO): generate the raw sound later shaped by other controls.
 Most synths have 1, 2, or 3 oscillators, with each one able to produce different sounds depending on the shape of the wave used – the common wave types are sine, square, triangle, and sawtooth.
 The sounds of each oscillator can then be combined.

 - Filters (VCF): these can come in a few varieties – hi-pass, lo-pass, bandpass, or notch.
 The filter removes frequencies from the sound – the frequency where the filter effect takes place is called the cutoff frequency.
 The ‘Q‘ value can emphasise this selected frequency by making it resonate, helping to produce a unique sound.

 - Amplifier (VCA): boosts the signal to alter the sound’s volume.